Richard Bethell, 1st Baron Westbury: Family

 After Ellinor Mary's death in March 1863, Richard Bethell married Eleanor Margaret, daughter of Henry Tennant, in January 1873.
 After an illness, Westbury died six months later on 20 July 1873, within a day of the death of Bishop Samuel Wilberforce, his special antagonist in debate.
 He was buried in the Great Northern Cemetery (now the New Southgate Cemetery).
 He was succeeded in the barony by his son from his first marriage, Richard, who committed suicide two years later.
 Lady Westbury died in December 1894.

+Lord Westbury's daughter Augusta Bethell was a children's author and translator who was sought in marriage by Edward Lear before marrying Henry Charles Adamson Parker and then barrister Thomas Arthur Nash.